-- evidence that permission is obtained from candidates to forward CVs and personal data to clients; - the auditor will undertake a file sampling exercise to make sure you are carrying out appropriate suitability checks on work-seekers: ID, eligibility to work in the UK, qualifications, any authorisations required by law or the client, registration with professional bodies, references, and any additional checks, such as DBS/ Update Service checks; - ✓ if you are introducing/supplying work-seekers to work with children/vulnerable adults, you will need to show that you have additional procedures in place, such as offering to provide copies of references and qualifications to clients.
+- evidence that permission is obtained from candidates each and every time to forward CVs and personal data to clients - if you are introducing/supplying work-seekers to work with children/vulnerable adults, you will need to show that you have additional procedures in place, such as offering to provide copies of references and qualifications to clients.
 You will also need to ensure that you comply with the REC's DBS/Update Service policy: when a work-seeker registers with you, they must be subscribed to the Update Service or you must take out a new DBS check.
 In addition, you must carry out an Update Service check at least every 12 months for all work-seekers (subject to any shorter period imposed by a client).
 If a work-seeker is not subscribed to the Update Service, you will need to carry out a new DBS check, that is, in place of an Update Service check;

-- your policy regarding action that is taken if information regarding a work-seeker's unsuitability comes to light after a placement has started; - evidence that you provide written assignment information to work-seekers in line with Regulation 21 of the Conduct Regulations: this must be provided to work-seekers in writing three business days after it has been provided verbally and must include the identity of the client, the nature of the client's business, start date, duration or expected duration of the assignment, type of work, location, the experience, training, qualifications and any authorisations the client requires the work-seeker to possess or that are required by law or a professional body, hours of work, health and safety information, any expenses payable by or to the work-seeker and the actual rate of pay for the assignment (if this has not already been confirmed).
-For permanent candidates, all of the above information must be provided along with the minimum rate of pay, any other benefits, intervals of payment and the length of notice that the candidate would be required to give and entitled to receive;

-example of a model payslip to show that holiday pay is correctly reported
+- your policy regarding action that is taken if information regarding a work-seeker's unsuitability comes to light after a placement has started; - evidence that you provide written assignment information to work-seekers in line with Regulation 21 of the Conduct Regulations: this must be provided to work-seekers in writing three business days after it has been provided verbally and must include: the identity of the client; the nature of the client's business; start date; duration or expected duration of the assignment; type of work; location; the experience, training, qualifications and any authorisations the client requires the work-seeker to possess or that are required by law or a professional body: the hours during which the work must be undertaken: health and safety information; any expenses payable by or to the work-seeker; and the actual rate of pay for the assignment separated from any holiday pay entitlement (if this has not already been confirmed).
+For permanent candidates, all of the above information must be provided along with: the minimum rate of pay; any other benefits; intervals of payment; and the length of notice that the candidate would be required to give and entitled to receive.
+Where you engage workers via an umbrella company, for the purposes of the Conduct Regulations the umbrella company is considered to be the work seeker and therefore you must provide the umbrella company with full assignment details.
+In order to meet the requirements of the REC Code of Professional Practice you must also provide a copy of the assignment details to the individual.
+The umbrella company assignment details should state that the umbrella company will confirm to the individual the rate of pay and how holiday pay is paid; - example of a model payslip to show that holiday pay is correctly reported